TheRouletteBoi/ps3RE/README.md

 # PS3 Reverse Engineering
-reverse engineering of the playstation 3 executables
+reverse engineering of the playstation 3 executables.
+Requires IDA PRO 6.8 or 7.5

 ## LV2 (Kernel)